crashdaddy/kolourz/README.md

 This is the rough-draft of a puzzle game I'm making.
 It was called Kolourz, because it was originally just a random pattern of colored tiles the user had to organize, but kind of evolved into a slidey puzzle game made out of pictures.
 Kind of like a 2-D Rubik's Cube Puzzle game.
 I'm thinking of calling it "Puzzly"

+Update: 4/27/20

+  Fixed that pesky problem where it was putting a white border around the bottom of the tiles on the lower board sizes.

+    I was calculating the tile width based on the boardWidth (657) - 2*board size (to accommodate for cell borders), but then I changed it to calculate tile size based on the image size (640) divided by the board width (8, 2, 6, etc).
+That solved it!

 Update: 4/25/20